diwakarsingh1/MySQL-Cluster-SetUp-Using-Docker-Compose/README.md

     GRANT ALL privileges ON *.* TO 'clusteradmin'@'%' with grant option;
     reset master;

+mysql-server:8.0 is used and a sql data file is used to perform some initial setup.
+The file is copied to docker-entrypoint-initdb.d which will ensure to execute the content of the file.

 __Lets Write Dockerfile.__
 To provision the mysql cluster we first require three standalone mysql servers which we will use docker in our case.
 To being we define a dockerfile which will be used as our base image